Conservation Research and Projects

 Twenty-six European paintings—a remarkable gift to the MFAH from the Samuel H. Kress Foundation—stand as a testament to the model of American cultural philanthropy exemplified by Samuel H. Kress and his incomparable legacy: a sense of public responsibility imposed upon great wealth, and a belief in the moral force of art.

 Inspired by the Kress Foundation's initiative to improve awareness and access to paintings, the MFAH conservation department initiated technical studies of the 26 paintings.
 Museum staff has investigated, recorded, and performed technical imaging and scientific analysis on the artworks.

 The goal of this ongoing project is to provide technical study reports on all the Kress paintings in the MFAH collection.
 As each report is completed, it is posted online to allow free access to anyone interested in the historical methods, materials, and techniques of master artists of the past.

-Conservation Grant from The Mellon Foundation
+Conservation Grant from the Andrew W. Mellon Foundation

 Conservation scientists contribute to fulfilling the museum’s mission to preserve, present, and interpret its diverse collections by studying the materials and techniques used to create artifacts, the changes materials undergo as they age, and the impact of the museum environment on artwork.

-To support the museum in its long-term preservation of its silver collection, the MFAH was awarded a grant from the Institute of Museum and Library Services (IMLS).
+To support the Museum in its long-term preservation of its silver collection, the MFAH was awarded a grant from the Institute of Museum and Library Services (IMLS).
 This grant enables the MFAH to store the silver in a centralized space within specially purchased storage cabinets.
 These sealed cabinets provide a sulfur-free environment for the silver, protecting the objects from environmental stress and contaminants while still allowing for a more public viewing of the entire silver collection.

-Questions about Conservation Science?
+Questions about Conservation Research?